RasaHQ/rasa/docs/core/domains.rst

 Ignoring entities for certain intents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want entities to be ignored for certain intents, you can add the ``use_entities: false`` parameter to the intent in your domain file like this:
+If you want all entities to be ignored for certain intents, you can add the ``use_entities: false`` parameter to the intent in your domain file like this: